felix2000jp/spring-application-template/README.md

 ### GitHub actions - CI CD Workflow

-This workflow is made of 2 different steps and its intent is to build and test your changes and then to build a docker image with the resulting JAR file and push it to docker hub.
+This workflow is made of 3 different steps and its intent is to build and test your changes and then to build a docker image with the resulting JAR file and push it to docker hub, finally it will deploy your image.

 #### Build and Test Application

 This job is the **FIRST** to run on the workflow.

-It sets up temurin JDK and maven and then runs the command "mvn clean package" command to compile, test and package the application.
+It sets up temurin JDK and maven and then runs the command "mvn clean verify".
+This command will compile the code, test it, package it in a JAR file and run linting analysis performed by sonar.
 It then uploads the resulting JAR file, so it can be used in other jobs.

 #### Build and Push Image